Ultramann/ultramann.github.io/content/posts/numeric_python_intro.md

 The second part initializes variables `closest_dist` and `closest_centroid` to be updated by the inner loop discussed in part three.
 Once the inner loop is complete and the closest centroid discovered for a data point, that data point is appended to the list in `centroid_assignments` corresponding to it's `closest_centroid` index.

-The third part loops over all of the centroids updating the closest one if the current centroids distance is less than the closest centroid it's seen so far.
+The third part loops over all of the centroids updating the closest one if the distance to the current centroid  is less than the closest centroid it's seen so far.
 To calculate distance it uses the function `list_euclidean_dist`.
-Here is its code:
+It has fairly simple code.

 ```python
 def list_euclidean_dist(a, b):